The Fantasy Effect

 The Fantasy Effect is the debut studio album by American metalcore band, Reflections.
 The band released a single titled "Advance upon Me Brethren" on December 12, 2011, which later appeared on the album as track six.
 They were unsigned at the time of release, but soon after releasing The Fantasy Effect, Reflections were signed to record labels eOne and Good Fight.

-Recording/production

-The album was home-produced and recorded by the band itself using Mixcraft 4; a Windows music recording and mixing program.
+A remastered/remixed edition of The Fantasy Effect was released on April 28, 2022 for the record's 10th anniversary.
+Most of the production was done by current Vildhjarta drummer, Buster Odeholm, with additional support from vocalist Jake Wolf and Johan Liljeblad.